Table of Contents Show

 5. Turkey and cheese sandwich Bento Lunch Box

-The classic turkey and cheese sandwich adds cheese crackers, grape tomatoes, baby carrots.
+The classic turkey and cheese sandwich adds cheese crackers, grape tomatoes, and baby carrots.
 It will make a fun and healthy lunch box for your kid.
 Pack a bottle of water or milk.

 6. Hot Dog Octopus Bento Lunch Box